JHM Charitable Foundation (John and Hasmik Mgrdichian Foundation)

 Primary Focus Areas

-The foundation concentrates on organizations that demonstrate:
+The foundation concentrates on organisations that demonstrate:

 • Clear alignment with JHM's objectives